-ASC 842 requires certain other accounting changes effective January 1, 2019 where prior year amounts are not reclassified or restated.
-Uncollectible tenant revenues previously recorded in general and administrative expense are recorded in rental revenues as a contra-revenue account in 2019.
-See Note 2 for addition information on uncollectible tenant revenues.
-As a result of combining all components of a lease, all fixed contractual payments, including consideration received from certain executory costs, are now recognized on a straight-line basis.
-For the years ended December 31, 2020 and 2019, we recorded a straight-line rent adjustment of \$4.4 million and \$6.4 million, respectively in rental revenues in our consolidated statements of operations to record revenues from executory costs on a straight-line basis.
-In addition, direct internal leasing costs are capitalized, however, indirect internal leasing costs previously capitalized are now expensed.
+As a lessor, substantially all of our revenues are earned from arrangements that are within the scope of ASC 842.
+We account for lease and non-lease components as a single component which resulted in all of our revenues associated with leases being recorded as rental revenues in the consolidated statements of operations.
+For the years ended December 31, 2021, 2020 and 2019 we recorded a straight-line rent adjustment of \$1.9 million, \$4.4 million and \$6.4 million, respectively, as an increase to rental revenues in our consolidated statements of operations to record revenues from executory costs on a straight-line basis.
+In addition, direct internal leasing costs are capitalized; however, indirect internal leasing costs are expensed.
 We only capitalize the portion of these types of costs incurred that are a direct result of an executed lease.
-For the years ended December 31, 2020 and 2019, lease costs of approximately\$4.7 million and \$4.9 million, respectively were expensed which would have been capitalized under ASC 840.